 About NE Houston Restoration

-Our mission is to unite and mobilize churches, organizations, businesses and individuals to reach people in NE Houston who still need help recovering from Hurricane Harvey.
-Walk them through and helping them expedite disaster recovery repairs.
+Our mission is to unite and mobilize churches, organizations and individuals to reach people in N.E.
+Houston who are still suffering from the effects of Hurricane Harvey, both physically and spiritually.
+We are helping meet these needs by ~

-Our mission is accomplished by the coordination of volunteer efforts through our network and the provision of financial and material resources by local and national partners.
-It encompasses all phases of disaster relief and long-term recovery, including disaster case-management, restoring homes, and the spiritual care of families and individuals affected by a disaster.
+Our mission is accomplished by the coordination of volunteer efforts through our network and the provision of financial and material resources given by local and national partners.

 Although we were formed to help expedite long-term rebuilding after Hurricane Harvey, once rebuilding is completed, we intend to maintain our structure to be able to provide a timely and coordinated response to future area disasters.